Ron Freitas

 Some stalking charges are charged as felonies, while others may be felonies or misdemeanors.
 The decision of whether a stalking case will be charged as a misdemeanor or felony is for the District Attorney.
 Factors which go into making that decision include the length of time of the harassing conduct, the severity of the threat, prior criminal record, injury, use of a weapon, and the presence of a restraining order.
 Misdemeanor stalking is punishable up to one year in the county jail, while other types of stalking may be punishable by up to 5 years in prison.

 If the defendant does not obey the order, they will be told to appear in court again to answer to the judge who made the order.
 If this happens, the judge can send them to jail.
 At any time whether or not charges are filed, you can pursue a civil restraining order.
-If granted, this order usually lasts for three years and is valid regardless if charges are filed and is valid no matter where you or the defendant are.
+If granted, this order usually lasts for three years and is valid regardless of whether charges are filed, and is valid no matter where you or the defendant are located.
 This is the most preferable type of protective order to obtain.
 If you need help, contact Prevail at (209) 941-2611, and District Attorney Victim/Witness Program at (209) 468-2500 or 468-2600, and they can assist in obtaining a civil restraining order.
-It is crucial that all violations of a protective order are reported immediately to law enforcement.
+All violations of a protective order must be reported immediately to law enforcement.

 You will only have to testify in court if you are either ordered by the judge to appear in court, or you receive a subpoena directing you to appear.
 Many cases are resolved without the victim having to testify, but not all.
 In some cases, a victim or other witness may even have to testify more than once.
 This is how the process works: